cyclosproject/cordova-plugin-keychain-touch-id/readme.md

 # cordova-plugin-keychain-touch-id

+**The 3.3.0 was never released in the original repo, we patched the master branch because it fixes other bugs**

 A cordova plugin adding the iOS TouchID / Android fingerprint to your app and allowing you to store a password securely in the device keychain.

 ## Installation